mcmonkeyprojects/SwarmUI/docs/Using More GPUs.md

 - If you have more machines in your home:
     - Pick one machine as your "main" machine, and install SwarmUI on that.
 You can (but don't have to) use a local backend on that machine if it has a GPU.
     - Boot up backends on the other machines.
-        - The easiest and best option is to run StableSwarmUI on the other machine, set its host setting to `0.0.0.0`, and then add it as a `Swarm-API-Backend`.
+        - The easiest and best option is to run SwarmUI on the other machine, set its host setting to `0.0.0.0`, and then add it as a `Swarm-API-Backend`.
         - (Not recommended:) or, you can run an instance ComfyUI or Auto WebUI with `--listen`
     - Make sure to allow the program through the firewall (on Windows it should just prompt and ask)
     - On your main machine, try to open the remote backend via LAN address.